EMPLOYMENT & FINANCES

 This is the last part of your role!
 Congratulations to you, your team, and your releasing friend for getting this far.

-Again, we don’t offer a template or a class on budgeting.
-But just sitting down and typing up a simple INCOME vs. EXPENSES grid of costs each month is a massive step towards financial literacy.
-The same way a calendar can profoundly help a re-entering individual take control of all the commitments in their life—so a simple budget will likely feel like a profound new tool to help them feel more in control of where they want each dollar they earn to go.
+We don’t offer a template or a class on budgeting, but just sitting down and typing up a simple INCOME vs. EXPENSES grid of costs each month is a massive step towards financial literacy.
+The same way a calendar can profoundly help a reentering individual take control of all the commitments in their life, so a simple budget will likely feel like a profound new tool to help them feel more in control of where they want each dollar they earn to go.

 Start with Essentials: Rent, Car Insurance, Court payments, Groceries, Gas.

-Savings Goals?
-Newer Car, Downpayment for Better Apartment, Trip to See Grandma, Etc.
+What about Savings Goals?
+Newer Car, Down payment for Better Apartment, Trip to See Grandma, etc.

-Remember that letting someone look at your money with you feels very vulnerable, like parenting or sex advice.
-But hopefully you’ve built enough trust working on Employment and Finances together over these months, so help with budgeting feels natural.
+Remember that letting someone look at your income and spending habits feels very vulnerable.
+Hopefully you’ve built enough trust working on Employment and Finances together over these months that help with budgeting feels natural.

 Congratulations!